 These cute frogs sometimes come out during the day but are primarily nocturnal.
 While they may try to eat anything they can swallow (which also includes other frogs), their main diet consists of insects.
 They're somewhat timid, hiding below the water when they feel threatened.

 Be advised they can jump up to 3 feet due to their powerful hind legs.
-Frogs in captivity aren't as likely to do this, but it's not out of the question if they feel endangered.
+Frogs that have been domesticated aren't as likely to do this, but it's not out of the question if they feel endangered.

 Leopard frogs are naturally wired to hibernate, so they will slow down and may stop eating in the winter, roughly about three months.
 If possible, the tank can be cooled to between 37 and 39 F for the winter months to mimic the frog's natural environment.